-Course Outcome: After the completion of the course, students Domain Level will be able to C or P or A CO1 Develop an understanding of overall Port and Harbour Cognitive Understanding Engineering and its impact.
-CO2 Absorbs the Key design Characteristics for design of Understanding Cognitive Elements like Groins, Break waters, jetties etc. CO3 Fully conversant with advanced topics like coastal Understanding Cognitive protection.
-CO4 Acquire a basic understanding about Navigational Aids Cognitive Understanding CO5 Understand the various features in Ports, their Cognitive Understanding construction, works and coastal Regulations to be adopted.
+Outcome: After the completion of the course, students will Domain Level be able to C or P or A CO1 Develop an understanding of overall Port and Harbour Engineering and its impact.
+Cognitive Understanding CO2 Absorbs the Key design Characteristics for design of Elements like Groins, Break waters, jetties etc. Cognitive Understanding CO3 Fully conversant with advanced topics like coastal protection.
+Cognitive Understanding CO4 Acquire a basic understanding about Navigational Aids Cognitive Understanding CO5 Understand the various features in Ports, their construction, works and coastal Regulations to be adopted.
+Cognitive Understanding